$283 Find Cheap Flights from Sydney to China

 • What is the cheapest time of day to fly to China?

-The cheapest time of day to fly to China is generally in the evening, when retur flights cost $525 on average.
-Morning departures are around 63% more expensive than evening flights, on average.
-The most expensive time of day to fly to China is generally at night, which is peak travel time and where the average cost of a ticket is $896.
+The cheapest time of day to fly to China is generally in the morning, when retur flights cost $1,145 on average.
+The most expensive time of day to fly to China is generally at night, which is peak travel time and where the average cost of a ticket is $1,187.

 Top tips for finding cheap flights to China

-Top 5 airlines serving from Sydney to China
+Reviews of the top 5 airlines flying from Sydney to China

 Need help choosing which airline to fly with from Sydney to China?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.